TrelisResearch/one-click-llms/README.md

 - [Moondream2 - a small but accurate model for querying images](https://runpod.io/console/deploy?template=0m232edqmj&ref=jmfkcdio)

 ## Vast AI One-Click Templates
+> [!TIP]
-To support the Trelis Research YouTube channel, you can sign up for an account with [this affiliate link](https://cloud.vast.ai/?ref_id=98762).
-Trelis is also supported by a 1-2% commission by your use of one-click templates.
+> To support the Trelis Research YouTube channel, you can sign up for an account with [this affiliate link](https://cloud.vast.ai/?ref_id=98762).
+Trelis is supported by a commission when you use one-click templates.

 ### Fine-tuning Notebook Setup
 - CUDA 12.1 one-click template [here](https://cloud.vast.ai/?ref_id=98762&creator_id=98762&name=Fine-tuning%20Notebook%20by%20Trelis%20-%20Cuda%2012.1).